662amandeep/Team-Genomics-One-A/README.md

 <br>

 ## Project Title: "Diagnosis of Osteopetrosis using  Exome Sequencing Data Analysis" :computer:
-Have a look at the New state-of-the-art molecular diagnostic genetic test-"Exome Sequencing"
+Have a look at the ***New state-of-the-art molecular diagnostic genetic test-"Exome Sequencing"***

 There are around 180,000 exons in humans, with a total length of approximately 30 million base pairs (30 Mb).
-Thus, while accounting for only 1% of the human genome, the exome is thought to include up to 85% of all disease-causing mutations.

-Exome sequencing, as an alternative to whole-genome sequencing in the detection of genetic disease, is less expensive while yet covering significantly more potential disease-causing variant sites than genotyping arrays.
+Thus, while accounting for only 1% of the human genome, the exome is thought to include up to 85% of all disease-causing mutations. **Exome sequencing**, as an alternative to whole-genome sequencing in the detection of genetic disease, is less expensive while yet covering significantly more potential disease-causing variant sites than genotyping arrays.
 This is especially important in the case of rare genetic conditions, since the causal variations may present in the human population at too low a frequency to be included on genotyping arrays.

 Our Lab of Genomics-One-A will investigate :detective: exome sequencing data from a family triple:family_man_woman_boy: in which the boy child has osteopetrosis (rare genetic disorder with abnormally dense bones:bone: and prone to breakage) and both parents, who are consanguineous, are unaffected.
 Our lab’s goal is to figure out which genetic variant is causing the condition.

 <br>

 ## Workflow ✍️
-Step 1: Retrieve sequenced reads of father, mother and proband  in fastq format and import the datasets into the https://usegalaxy.org/ or https://usegalaxy.eu/

-Step 2: Perform quality check using FastQC tool and aggregate all the FastQC results into single report using MultiQC tool.

-Step 3: Perform adapter trimming using Trimmomatic tool on fastq datasets.

-Step 4: Perform read mapping using Map with BWA-MEM tool to generate BAM file.

-Step 5: Perform mapped reads post-processing using Filter SAM or BAM, output SAM or BAM tool and RmDup tool to filter low quality mapped reads and remove duplicate reads respectively.

-Step 6: Perform variant calling step using FreeBayes tools to generate VCF file containing SNPs, MNPs and Indels.

-Step 7: Perform FreeBayes post-processing using bcftool norm to normalize indels and split multiallelic sites into multiple rows.

-Step 8: Perform variant annotation using SnpEff eff tool and SnpSift tool.

-Step 9: Perform the combined variant extraction/annotation/storage step using GEMINI load tool.

-Step 10: Perform candidate variant detection using GEMINI inheritance pattern tool.

 ### Step 1: Data preparation
 Retrieve sequenced reads of father, mother and proband  in fastq format from [Zendo](https://zenodo.org/record/3054169) and import the datasets into the https://usegalaxy.org/ or https://usegalaxy.eu/